Iterative Forward Tuning Boosts In-Context Learning in Language Models: Methodology

-The inference process for test input is straightforward.
-Considering that we now have the Key-Value matrices $\update{K}{T}{}, \update{V}{T}{}$ that have been optimized for $T$ steps, the information contained in them can be regarded as a highly condensed modeling of the demonstrations.
+Considering that we now have the Key-Value matrices $\update{K}{T}{}, \update{V}{T}{}$ that have been updated for $T$ iterations, the information contained in them can be regarded as a highly condensed modeling of the demonstrations.
 The inference process can be performed using the same formulation as given by Eq.(\ref{eq:forward-1})-Eq.(\ref{eq:forward-3}).
 Specifically, the inference process for $l$-th layer can be formalized as:

-In this way, we can obtain the representation $\binput{X}{\textit{test}}{L}$ produced by the final layer, which is then used to make predictions.
-It is noteworthy that there is no need to prepend demonstrations to test input, significantly reducing the number of tokens fed into language models and bringing substantial improvements in efficiency.
-It may make a language model a plug-and-play service for a large variety of tasks when the ``\textit{Deep-Thinking}'' stage has been performed.
+In this way, we can obtain the representation $\binput{X}{\textit{test}}{L}$ produced by the final layer, which is used to make predictions.